 I’ve always identified with Judaism, but at times I’ve been more distant than connected.
 In college I did very little as an undergraduate and while I was in a master’s program.
 It wasn’t until I got to Yale that I found a community where I felt comfortable.

-We meet on Monday nights for two hours.
+In the vaad, we meet on Monday nights for two hours.
 The first hour is presented by the rabbi, usually on a Mussar-related topic on character traits or character development.
 Our guest speakers have ranged from an expert on the Jews of China, to a singer/songwriter from New York and accomplished scholars from Israel.
 Both the depth and breadth of the material were really a big draw for me.

 I’ve never felt uncomfortable.
 I’ve been really impressed by MEOR’s openness and dedication to allowing each of us to express our Judaism in the way that works best for us.